Special Delivery Rates 1891-1993

 "Under this Service Letters and Parcels are forwarded by Mail in the regular course of post to any Express Delivery Office in the Kingdom, and on arrival there are sent out for delivery by Special Messenger."

 Most express covers that are seen are from this service, where postage and express fees were paid by the sender in stamps affixed to the cover.
 Rates were initially per mile, from 1936 a flat fee (although not to the Irish Republic).

-Upon the introduction of two-tier post on 16th September 1968 it applied only to first class letters, and from 28th July 1980 special delivery became the only service available from 28th July 1980, being rebranded as "Royal Mail Special Delivery" with new purple labels.
+Upon the introduction of two-tier post on 16th September 1968 it applied only to first class letters, and special delivery became the only service available from 28th July 1980, being rebranded as "Royal Mail Special Delivery" with new purple labels.
 The system eventually merged with the registration system in 1993 as what became known as Priority Services, as in practice the two systems had many similarities of handling.

 |2d/3d (first/ each extra mile)POC 12 Jun 1891||1892